 She already knew from experience that she wasn’t very good at it, though.

 At the end of the day, James poked his head in, and she followed him out to the floo network.
 It landed them in the lobby of the witches-and-wizards-only building he and Albus lived in, and they climbed the flight of stairs that led to the flat.

 Once they got inside, James wandered off to the kitchen, and Rose tossed her coat and gloves onto their couch on her way to Albus’s bedroom.
 The door was closed, but the light streaming out from the crack where it met the floor indicated that he was already home.

 She knocked loudly, and after a moment, he called, “Come in!”

 Rose pushed the door open.
 When he saw that it was her, he tossed the book he’d been reading aside.
 “You came.”

 “I heard you weren’t cooking,” she responded, flopping onto the foot of his bed.

 “It’s a good thing that she’s the one learning Legilimency, not you.”
 He looked a little stung, and she hastened to add, “I dunno, Al, maybe you are.
-I haven’t wanted to risk it in so long that for all I know, you’re a master chef now.”
+I haven’t wanted to risk it in so long that for all I know, you’re a great cook now.”

 He rolled his eyes but looked appeased.
 “Yeah, that’s me.
-Albus Potter, Auror trainee and cook.
+Albus Potter, Auror trainee and master chef.
 I’m multi-talented.”

 Rose privately thought that her cousin had quite a lot of talents, but she wasn’t about to tell him that, especially since she still very much doubted that cooking had become one of them.